Rami Zalfou

 Premium or Penalty?
 Occupations and Earnings of Ottoman Immigrants and their Offspring in the United States, 1900–1940. (with Martin Dribe)

-Conditionally accepted at the European Review of Economic History
+Published in the European Review of Economic History https://doi.org/10.1093/ereh/heae020

 Abstract: We study the economic integration of immigrants from Ottoman Syria and Turkey and their offspring in the United States using full count census data from 1900 to 1940.
 Immigrants initially achieved occupational premiums due to their selection into high-reward industries, but 1940 earnings data reveals significant and growing disadvantages over time, partly due to lower educational attainment.
 In contrast, the second generation achieved substantial upward mobility, closing both the education and earnings gaps with native Whites.
 This contrasts with the experience of Northern European immigrants who matched natives more closely in terms of occupations and earnings.